uktechreviews/year12/projects.md

 # Example coding activities

+[!TIP]
-## Use these examples when you have a free lesson or want to practice programming
+Use these examples when you have a free lesson or want to practice programming

 ### Activity 1 Random number code breaker